simmwill/thesis_timeseries/analytic_plan.md

-### Hypothesis

-Short-term variation in magnitude and timing of childhood wasting will be explained by variation in magnitude and timing of regular climate events.
+## Hypotheses

+We hypothesize that abnormal weather and climate will predict changes in observed childhood wasting.
+Specifically:

+(Primary Hypothesis) We hypothesize that abnormal (\< 5th percentile or
+\> 95th percentile for area-specific data) maximum temperature, minimum temperature, and precipitation will be positively associated with prevalence of childhood wasting (acute undernutrition).

+(Secondary Hypothesis) We hypothesize that shifts in timing and magnitude of regularly-occurring climatic events (e.g. the monsoon season) will be positively associated in shifts in timing and magnitude of childhood wasting (acute undernutrition).

-### Data & Variables
+## Data & Variables

-Our climate and nutrition data for these analyses come from two different datasets, with observations matched at the day-level by subdistrict.
+Our climate and nutrition data for these analyses come from two different datasets, with observations matched on date and subdistrict.

-#### *Datasets*
+### *Datasets*

 1.  **Nutrition Surveillance Project** (NSP).
 Bangladesh, 1990-2006.
 N =
     796996 measurements of child anthropometry, health, and household